BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

   I'm trying to change might just be a visual thing anyway, so who knows.
 - `vehicle_unlocks_test.txt` - Trying to figure out the syntax which would allow me to modify vehicle part spawn weights.
 Haven't figured it out yet.
+- `better_vehicles.txt` - Was going to just be improving the hover mode for hover wheels, to be speedier all around.
+The stuff I was trying wasn't working, though, so I've given up.  :)